 There are many reasons why a property would be left unoccupied for an extended period of time.
 Perhaps you are a property developer who is having a home refurbished; or it may be that a property is left empty due to a significant hospital stay or a prolonged holiday overseas.
 With empty abodes comes the risk of theft, vandalism, or damage from burst pipes or other such issues, and being covered by an unoccupied homeowner’s insurance policy will give you peace of mind.

-QuoteSearcher only work with the best unoccupied house insurance brokers who compete for your business, by offering you the best deal.
+QuoteSearcher only work with the best unoccupied house insurance brokers who compete for your business, by offering you competitive deals.
 They will provide you with the most competitive prices, without you having to work your way through numerous quotes.
-Just fill out our form and we’ll get in touch with you to connect you with our panel of brokers.
+Just fill out our form and our partners will be in touch with the quotations you are looking for.

 Many providers offer three, six, nine or twelve month policies as well as varying levels of cover.

 Covers cost of demolition, debris clearance, solicitors and architect fees, and materials and labour

 Although many insurers do offer holiday home cover, you may need to have cover for the primary residence which is being left empty during your stay in your vacation home

 Properties that are empty between tenancies

 As a landlord, there may be times between leases that your home or flat will be left vacant, in which case you will need to be protected from damage or theft during this period

 Large scale renovations that make the property uninhabitable